jps327/satc-polycule-app/README.md

 ## The Story

 Sex and the City is an iconic show that ran from 1998 to 2004.
-A cultural phenomenon and trailblazing show at the time, depicting social life, sex, and relationships through a lens rarely seen at that time.
+It was a cultural phenomenon and trailblazing show at the time, depicting social life, sex, and relationships through a lens rarely seen at that time.

 But it had one fatal flaw.
 It was based on the assumption that each protagonist could only end up with **one** person.